 - Is there a competitor who already dominates that segment?

 You use these criteria to give each segment a score.
 The higher the score in your attractiveness model, the more potential it has.

 Once you identify your target audience, you next define how you’ll compete in that segment.
 You do this with a positioning map and a positioning statement. (see an example in our positioning for e-Commerce businesses article).

 The statement defines your target audience, the category (also called the frame of reference), your key benefit, and your justification for that benefit (also called the reason why and reason to believe).

 Our segmentation, targeting and positioning guide covers this full process in more detail.
 In this article, we focus in on one specific part of the process – the customer segment profile.

 First, the customer segment profile forces you to spend time on customer understanding.

 This is marketing time well spent.

-To complete a profile, you need to carry out market research to collect facts about them.
+To complete a profile, you need to do market research to collect facts about customers.

 This is a good thing.